imreyne/imreyne/README.md

 I'm Alexander Reyne.
 I am a full-stack developer with an emphasis on the back end.
 Ex-bot developer for World of Warcraft.
 Independent eCommerce and Web consultant since 2017.

 I aim to utilize technology to improve the lives of other service members.
 If you're interested in collaborating or supporting a project, please reach out.
 All of my projects are free to use and do not include ads.
-I do not sell user data in any way, shape, or form.

 Current projects include:
 * App to connect veterans with institutions of higher education.